Tiffany Townsend

 Tiffany Townsend (born 14 June 1989) is an American track and field sprinter who competes in the 100 and 200-meter dash.
 She has personal records of 11.13 and 22.26 seconds for the events, respectively.

 She won medals for the United States in age category competitions, taking a relay gold at the 2008 World Junior Championships in Athletics, two gold medals at the 2010 NACAC Under-23 Championships in Athletics, and two silver medals at the 2011 Summer Universiade.
 She competed collegiately for Baylor University and was third in the 200 m at the 2011 NCAA Outdoor Championships.
 Her highest international ranking for the 200 m is third, achieved in the 2013 season.

 Career

 Early life and family

 Born in Lake City, Florida to Tyrone Townsend and Vicki Seymour, she grew up in Killeen, Texas.
-She has two brothers and is the cousin of Danette Young – a three-time Olympic sprinter.
+She has two brothers and is the cousin of Olympic sprinter Dannette Young.
 Townsend began to establish herself as a sprinter at Killeen High School with Texas state records of 11.21 seconds for the 100 m and 22.84 seconds for the 200 m in 2007.
 At the USATF Junior Olympics she was runner-up in the 100 m and winner of the 200 m.
 She also performed well in her studies, qualifying for a scholarship from the Texas Scholar program.